National phase opening deadline

 - 12 months from the expiry of the phase entry deadline.

-Section 3.6.
-Graphical summary of the review of decisions and the excuse of delays
+Graphical summary concerning the revision of decisions and the excuse of delays

 If the RO or IB has made a mistake, the Office must rectify this mistake (if it had corrected it under its national law and if it had done so itself R82ter.1.a PCT).